Scientists Propose Plan To Re-Freeze the Arctic

 Cost/benefit (Score:2)

 The water they pump to the surface has to freeze..
-(Score:2)
+(Score:3)

 What about Arctic precipitation?
 (Score:2)